cmspeed/disasters/README.md

 For each valid product and date:
 - Mosaicked GeoTIFF file
 - Reprojected WGS84 version of the mosaic
-- Difference maps for water products for all available date pairs
+- Difference maps for water products for all available date pairs (Water gain for DSWx, Log-ratio for RTC)
 - Quicklook PNG map with legend and colorbar
 - Layout in PDF format including PNG map and explanation

-Products are organized in a timestamped subdirectory under your specified `--output_dir`.
+Products are organized in a timestamped subdirectory under your specified `--output_dir` (or directly in the output directory if running locally).

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.